higg/profh/README.md

 When launching web-based applications, the default browser used by this toolkit is Dyalog's built-in HtmlRenderer.
 This can be overridden by use of a `browser=<value>` modifier when issuing user commands (see `]?? speedscope` for more details).

 To permanently configure a different browser to be the default, follow the following steps:
-- Create a new directory that is a peer to the project installation directory with a suffix of "-cfg" (e.g. `%userprofile%\Documents\myUCMDs\profh-cfg` or `$HOME/myUCMDs/profh-cfg`)
+- Create a new directory that is a peer to the project installation directory with a suffix of "-cfg" (e.g. `%userprofile%\Documents\MyUCMDs\profh-cfg` or `$HOME/MyUCMDs/profh-cfg`)
 - Within that directory, create a file called `ConfigLocal.apln`
 - In that file, define an APL namespace with a `browser` entry, and set it to a string representing the value that would be passed to the `browser` command modifier.
 ```apl